Women led uprisings: Russian Revolution

 As Bolsheviks took over Petrograd and Moscow in October 1917, tense relationship were discern between rulers and working-class women.
 Scarcity and hunger made it very difficult for Russian workers to transform society themselves and women's participation did not continue at the same level as in February–March 1917.
 However, it was women's food protests, in May 1918, that sparked the first major wave of workers' unrest against the new Bolshevik authorities.
-Later, during Joseph Stalin's program of breakneck industrialization and forced collectivization, women were again at the forefront of the workers' strikes and peasant protests that resisted this brutal policy.Jeffrey Rossman, Worker Resistance under Stalin, p 6–7, 206, 232.
+Later, during Joseph Stalin's program of breakneck industrialization and forced collectivization, women were again at the forefront of the workers' strikes and peasant protests that resisted this brutal policy.
 Stalin's regime was, however, able to contain all resistance through starvation and repression.

-Revolts against British colonialism
+Colonial Nigeria

-Women were prominent in various revolts in the colonial and ex-colonial world.
-One of the most notable in Africa was the Igbo Women's War against British tax collection in Nigeria in 1929.M.J.Diamond, Women and Revolution; Global Expressions.
-Women in southern Igboland believed that they were being wrongfully taxed for palm products by the British.
-This led to what the British called the Aba Riots, and the Igbo, the Women's War.
-This rebellion tested the political institutions of the Igbo women which have been established prior to colonization.
-Women took initiative by sending messages through the market and kinship networks connecting to other villages calling for a mikiri meeting.
+There were several uprisings led by women in Colonial Nigeria.
+In November 1929, the Women's War began after thousands of Igbo women started rioting in protest over the actions of native warrant chiefs and introduction of new taxes on palm products.
+During the riots, Igbo women utilised sociocultural and sociopolitical networks which had existed prior to British colonisation, sending messages through market and kinship networks to other villages calling for a mikiri meeting.
 They also took advantage of strikes, boycotts, and force to project their opinions and retaliate against authority.
 Women of wealth and generosity who could speak well typically took leading roles in village wide mikiri gatherings, which had the largest influence on the rise of the Women's War.
 During mikiri, decisions were made on how to respond against being wronged by the Warrant Chief's corruption and by the taxes that they anticipated to be enforced upon them.

-During the late 1940s, the Abeokuta Women's Revolt protested the Nigerian colonial government's imposition of new taxes upon women.
-Funmilayo Ransome-Kuti led mass protests of women outside the palace of the local ruler.
+During the late 1940s, the Abeokuta Women's Revolt protested the colonial government's imposition of new taxes upon women.
+Funmilayo Ransome-Kuti led mass protests of women outside the palace of Ladapo Ademola.

-In India, the Queen or Rani of Jhansi was one of the leading figures of the Indian Rebellion of 1857 and became a symbol of resistance to the British Raj for Indian nationalists.